 Of course, life is full of never-ending scenarios, so we’ll touch on some of the most common ones.

-For example, if your cat is lying on her back in the relaxed position, but you know she’s not into belly rubs, she’s NOT inviting you to get in a rub.
+For example, if your cat is lying on her back in a relaxed position, but you know she’s not into belly rubs, she’s not inviting you to get in a rub.